Indian forces kill 31 suspected Maoist rebels in Chhattisgarh state

 Two security personnel also killed in the deadliest combat this year and the second major fight in less than a month in central India.

-Indian security forces have shot at least 31 suspected Maoist rebels in the forests of the central state of Chhattisgarh, police said, in its biggest encounter this year.
+Indian security forces have killed at least 31 suspected Maoist rebels in the forests of the central state of Chhattisgarh, police said, in its biggest encounter this year.

 Two security personnel were also killed while two sustained injuries in the gun battle in Indravati area of Chhattisgarh on Sunday.